Contact Info

 Research Interests

-Inorganic and organic synthesis, porous materials, coordination chemistry, water purification, ion transport
+Inorganic and organic synthesis, porous materials, supramolecular assembly, water purification, ion separations

 Recognitions and Honors

-The Taylor group uses the tools of coordination chemistry and organic synthesis to design novel materials, including metal–organic frameworks, covalent organic frameworks, and porous polymers.
-We study these materials for applications in water purification, precious metal extraction from seawater, and ion conductivity in batteries.
-Our research leverages synthetic control over the internal structure of porous materials to achieve selectivity for desired guest molecules and to create pathways for fast ion transport.
-Students in the Taylor group receive extensive training in organic and inorganic synthesis as well as a wide range of materials characterization techniques.
-Prospective students interested in joining the research group are welcome to contact Prof. Taylor directly.
+The Taylor group uses the tools of inorganic and organic synthesis to design novel materials, including supramolecular cages, covalent organic frameworks, and porous organic polymers.
+We study these materials for applications in water purification and critical metal capture.
+We exert synthetic control over the structure of porous materials to achieve selectivity for desired guest molecules and to maximize crystallinity and aqueous stability.